ned14/wg14_result/Readme.md

 as the library source code needs minimum C 11.
     - If a C++ compiler is being used, the minimum requirement for the headers is raised to C++ 20 as previous C++ standards don't implement enough of C 11.
+- Comes with _optional_ C++ extensions where the standard member functions for the types (i.e. default, copy, move, destruct) call the C free functions which implement those operations.
+This means that if you are using this library from C++, or using this library via language bindings generated from the C++, lifetime management is taken care of for you.
+- Language bindings are provided for:
+    - Rust (`bindings/rust`) via Rust FFI bindgen.
+    - SWIG
+        - Python (`bindings/SWIG/python`)
+        - Other languages SWIG supports should be trivial to add: C#, D, Go, Guile, Java, Javascript, Lua, OCaml, Octave, Perl, PHP, R, Ruby, Scilab, Tcl/Tk.
+And FORTRAN via a special fork of SWIG.

 ## Example of use